Mathematics in Nazi Germany

 Mathematics in Nazi Germany was heavily affected by Nazi policies.
 Though Jews had previously faced discrimination in academic institutions, the Civil Service Law of 1933 led to the dismissal of many Jewish mathematics professors and lecturers at German universities.
 During this time, many Jewish mathematicians left Germany and took positions at American universities.

 Before the Nazi rise to power, some Jewish mathematicians like Hermann Minkowski and Edmund Landau had achieved success and even were appointed to full professorships with the support of David Hilbert.

 University of Göttingen

 Göttingen was, along with Berlin, one of Germany's two main centers for mathematical research.
-Prior to Nazi rule, the University of Göttingen already had an illustrious mathematics tradition that included distinguished mathematicians like Gauss, Riemann, David Hilbert, Dirichlet, Hermann Minkowski and Felix Klein.
+Prior to Nazi rule, the University of Göttingen already had a long and productive history of mathematical research that included prolific mathematicians like Gauss, Riemann, David Hilbert, Dirichlet, Hermann Minkowski, and Felix Klein.